Heidi Coronado, Ph.D.

 Associate Professor of Counselor Education

 Dr. Coronado is a faculty member of the Graduate School of Education and teaches in the Counselor Education Department.
-She is also a consultant and a transformational coach.
-She has played many roles in the educational system and has worked in various educational national and international settings from kindergarten to the university level as a teacher, counselor, parent educator, college professor, and community activist and coach.
-Dr. Coronado’s work includes: ethnic identity development, educational access and resiliency in immigrant, 1st and 2nd generation Latino/a and indigenous youth; Socio-emotional Development, Indigenous epistemologies and wisdom traditions for healing and youth empowerment; class, race, gender and ethnicity in education; critical pedagogy, and Indigenous/Latino/a mental health and healing practices.
+She is also a consultant and a Holistic transformational coach.
+She has played many roles in the educational system and has worked in various educational national and international settings from kindergarten to the university level as a teacher, counselor, parent educator, college professor, and community activist and integrative coach.
+Dr. Coronado’s work includes: ethnic identity development, educational access and resiliency in immigrant, 1st and 2nd generation Latinx and indigenous youth; Socio-emotional Development, Indigenous epistemologies and wisdom traditions for healing and empowerment; class, race, gender and ethnicity in education; critical pedagogy, and Indigenous/Latino/a mental health and healing practices.
 Through her work, she seeks to continue her activism and create positive change in society.
-She has a passion to create transformational spaces that inspire, encourage, and help others connect with themselves and their communities.
+She has a passion to create holistic, transformational spaces that inspire, encourage, and help others connect with themselves and their communities.

 B.A., California State University Northridge, Cultural Psychology